 It will also give you various other choices for optimization.
 These include color profiling and sharpening.

-For printing with Blurb, there is an option create a logo page.
+For printing with Blurb, there is an option to create a logo page.
 This has nothing to do with your own company logo.
-It means the Blurb logo will be printed on the end page of your book.
+It means the Blurb logo will be printed on the back of your book.

-Doing so will give you a discount.
-It’s not recommended if you’re creating a portfolio or magazine for commercial use.
+Although this will lower your overall cost by a margin, it’s not ideal if you’re creating a portfolio or magazine for commercial use.

-You’ll also see a cool feature at the bottom of the Book Settings menu for Estimated Price.
+You’ll also see a feature at the bottom of the Book Settings menu for Estimated Price.
 This feature calculates your price per book.
-You can preview how much the choices you make your design will cost you at checkout.
+You can preview how much your design will cost you at checkout.

 Book Layout Options

-As mentioned before, you can use the default layout or choose other options from the Auto Layout menu.
-You can find these options by clicking on the arrow beside the preset options in the Page panel.
+When you start to build out your book, you’ll need to choose your layout from the Auto Layout menu.
+You can find all your options by clicking on the arrow beside the preset options in the Page panel.

 Scroll down to choose how many photographs you want in the spread.
 You can also find all the options for the custom templates here.
 This tab will allow you to design your book page by page.

 The Lightroom Book Module also offers templates based on the content of your book.
-You can find these under the options and include Portfolio, Travel, or Wedding.
+You can find these under the options and include the choices Portfolio, Travel, or Wedding.

 The Favorites category allow you to save the templates you may want to use again and again.

 You can find the Background panel at the bottom of the panel menu.
-It allows you to add a colour and graphic elements to your layout.
+It allows you to add color and graphic elements to your layout.

-Click on Background Color to access the colour picker.
-This will allow you to choose from a variety of colors or shades of grey.
+Select Background Color to access the colour picker, which will allow you to add the color of your choice.

 Text and Type